-After completing your emissions inventory, you can then establish a baseline year for emissions data, and set your net-zero targets.
+After completing your emissions inventory, you can then establish a baseline year for emissions data, and set your near-term and/or net-zero targets.
 Following this, you should make your science-based target public to demonstrate your commitment.
 This can be done in different ways, for example via your website, SBTi, SME Climate Hub, Climate Pledge, Race to Zero, or alternative.